osvaldopina/linkbuilder/docs.md

 * `String when()`
 Boolean SpEL expression that will be evaluated when generating the link.
-If its value is false, the link will not be generated.
+If it evaluate for false, the link will not be generated.

 * `boolean templated()`
-Indicates whether the link will be a Uri Template or simple link.
+Indicates whether the link will be a uri template or simple link.

 * `Variable[] variables()`
 Used to configure each link parameter variable subustitution.